RaisingAgent/telestats/README.md

 # Telestats

-Analyze the telegram usage behavior of your contacts to sell the information to Google.
+Analyze the telegram usage behavior of your contacts and members of public groups to sell the information to Google.
 Or Cambridge Analytica.

 ## Usage and how it works